amitjaura/VanillaToDo/README.md

-# VanillaToDo
+# Introduction
-to do app in Vanilla
+To do app in Vanilla